alexander-soare/framework-agnostic-vqe-tutorial/01_Prereading.md

 #### We have a quantum system with a known Hamiltonian

-The Hamiltonian is an operator which, among other properties, has a matrix representation with eigenvalues equivalent to the various energies of the quantum system (_if that caught you off guard, I'd recommend you brush up on the Hamiltonian and postulate 2 of quantum mechanics_).
+The Hamiltonian is an operator which, among other properties, has a matrix representation with eigenvalues equivalent to the various energies of the quantum system (_if that caught you off guard, I'd recommend you brush up on the [Hamiltonian](https://ocw.mit.edu/courses/nuclear-engineering/22-51-quantum-theory-of-radiation-interactions-fall-2012/lecture-notes/MIT22_51F12_Ch5.pdf)_).

 Keep in mind that the size of a Hamiltonian's matrix representation scales with an _n_ qubit system as _2<sup>n</sup>_.
 It's pretty safe to say then that 50-100 qubit systems (like NISQ devices) are pretty much impossible to represent exactly on a classical computer.